AlphaNodesDev/Ai-Image/readme.md

 - Apply various effects to the generated images.
 - User-friendly interface.
 - High-quality image generation powered by AI.
+## Acknowledgments
+This project was built on top of the LookPerfect repository.
+Special thanks to the original authors for their work.

+Happy image generation with Alpha's AI Image Generation App!
 ## Installation

 To use Alpha's AI Image Generation App, follow these steps: